 About me (Confidential, no sharing)

-N.B.
-In compliance with the International Statute of Wizarding Secrecy of 1692, efforts are made to ensure no muggle will accidentally land on this page.
+Efforts are made to ensure that no muggle will accidentally land on this page.
 However, we request that any muggle who happens to slip through the cracks contact us immediately, so they can be properly obliviated.